 What you must pay when Services that are covered for you you get these services Covered services include but are not limited to: Medicare hospital benefit periods do not apply.
 (See Semi-private room (or a private room if medically necessary) definition of benefit periods in Meals including special diets the chapter titled Definitions of Regular nursing services important words.)
 For inpatient Costs of special care units (such as intensive care or coronary hospital care, the cost-sharing care units) described above applies each Drugs and medications time you are admitted to the hospital.
 A transfer to a separate Lab tests facility type (such as an X-rays and other radiology services Inpatient Rehabilitation Hospital Necessary surgical and medical supplies or Long Term Care Hospital) is Use of appliances, such as wheelchairs considered a new admission.
 Operating and recovery room costs For each inpatient hospital stay, Physical, occupational, and speech language therapy you are covered for unlimited Inpatient substance abuse services days as long as the hospital stay is covered in accordance with plan rules.
-Cost shares are applied starting Operating and recovery room costs Physical, occupational, and speech language therapy on the first day of admission and include the day of discharge.
-Inpatient substance abuse services You pay these amounts until you reach the out-of-pocket maximum.
+Cost shares are applied starting on the first day of admission and include the day of discharge.